 The cost of therapy is dependent on a few factors.
 Educating yourself on these things will drastically improve your ability to advocate for the care you need and ultimately reduce your costs.

 The first factor that will dictate the cost of your therapy, is you.
-If you have a high level of motivation to get better, your ability to invest in your health will go a long way as you collaborate with your physical therapist.
+If you have a high level of motivation to get better, your ability to invest in your health will go a long way as you collaborate with me.
 Each 60 minute appointment is $150.00 and is based on a market analysis of others offering similar services in the Seattle and surrounding areas.

 The second factor that will dictate the cost of your physical therapy depends on where you go to see a physical therapist.
 At many "in-network" clinics, you may end up seeing a physical therapist multiple times per week for several weeks on end.
-Often you will pay a co-pay and then receive a bill in the mail months later for the therapy you received.
-That bill is a contracted and negotiated rate of pay that you will be required to pay up to your deductible amount.
-At which point, many insurance companies will have you still pay a percentage of each visit.
-As you can imagine, the costs start to add up quickly.
-Each insurance company offers different benefits, so it's vitally important to educate yourself on your benefits, so that you know what to expect.
+Often paying a co-pay and additional costs not covered through the contracted insurance rates.

 At SisuPT, you know what therapy costs are up front.
 There are no hidden fees.
 No bills that will show up in your mailbox months later and no excessive scheduling of appointments.
 I work closely with each patient to ensure they understand what is happening so that there are no surprises financially.

-If you have any questions about the maze of insurance, please do not hesitate to give me call 206-5-88-5375.
+If you have any questions about the maze that is insurance, please do not hesitate to give me call 206-5-88-5375.

 What is a "Super-bill?"

-A super-bill is a receipt for your paid services that includes the appropriate codes and information needed for insurance reimbursement.
+A super-bill is an itemized receipt for your paid services that includes the appropriate codes and information needed for insurance reimbursement.
 Super-bills are only provided to patients receiving physical therapy services.